AlassaneSow/Relampago-population-genomics/README.md

 one paper describing population strucutre, naivte or not? host-pathogen genotyper interactions
 one paper desribing migration patterns, genes involved in local adaptation, and ecological niche modeling
 # need to make picture of flow chart bruh
+# Refer to and cite this in approriate folders https://speciationgenomics.github.io/